 Speaking: Talking to others to convey information effectively.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Coordination: Adjusting actions in relation to others' actions.

 - Training Manager

-In the United States, there were 34,500 jobs for Training and Development Manager in 2016.
+There were about 34,500 jobs for Training and Development Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 10.4% which is above the national average.
 The Bureau of Labor Statistics predicts 3,600 new jobs for Training and Development Manager by 2026.
 Due to new job openings and attrition, there will be an average of 3,500 job openings in this field each year.

 The states with the most job growth for Training & Development Manager are Utah, Washington, and Delaware.
 Watch out if you plan on working in West Virginia, Vermont, or South Dakota.
 These states have the worst job growth for this type of profession.

 Training and Development Managers make between $63,600 and $192,970 a year.

 Training and Development Managers who work in New York, New Jersey, or District of Columbia, make the highest salaries.